 The Jandia beaches are located in the south west of the island.
 They run for about 20 miles from Morro Jable in the south to Costa Calma at the northern end.

-There are various roads coming off the main road which lead to the beach all along it’s length.
-Try Esquinzo, Butihondo, Sotavento and Esmeralda beaches which all have exits signposted off the main road.
+Various roads come off the main road that leads to the beach, which is all along its length.
+Try Esquinzo, Butihondo, Sotavento and Esmeralda beaches, which all have exits signposted off the main road.

 La Pared

-It is never really crowded so can be a great place to head to for a quiet day lying on the sand.
-There are no amenities on or near the beach (thankfully) so make sure you take your drinks and food with you.
+It is never really crowded, so it can be a great place for a quiet day lying on the sand.
+There are no amenities on or near the beach (thankfully), so make sure you bring your drinks and food with you.

 Cofete

-Cofete is located right in the south of the island and involves a spectacular drive to reach it.
-It is certainly one of the most remote beaches in Fuerteventura.
-It is well worth the effort and you really may find much of the beach entirely to yourself as it is a large beach and probably the least visited on the island..
+Cofete is located in the south of the island and involves a spectacular drive to reach it.
+It is undoubtedly one of the most remote beaches in Fuerteventura.
+However, it is well worth the effort, and as it is a large beach and probably the least visited on the island, you may find much of it entirely to yourself.

 Car Hire

-To get to most of these beaches you will need a car.
-Driving here is easy (read my tips and driving laws post) and renting a car is very cheap.
-I have written this article giving advice on hiring a car in Fuerteventura.
+You will need a car to get to most of these beaches.
+Driving here is easy (read my tips and driving laws post) and renting a car is cheap.
+I have written this article advising on hiring a car in Fuerteventura.

 Naturist Beaches in Fuerteventura

-I have now written a full article on the naturist beaches in Fuerteventura and accommodation so please refer to that for complete details of the beaches used by naturists in Fuerteventura.
+I have written a full article on the naturist beaches in Fuerteventura and accommodation.
+Please refer to that for complete details of the beaches used by naturists in Fuerteventura.

 Most of the beaches in Fuerteventura are used by naturists, at least in part.
-Naturists and non-naturists generally co-exist quite happily, although August when the beaches get crowded with Spanish families there can be some friction.
+Naturists and non-naturists generally co-exist quite happily, although in August, when the beaches get crowded with Spanish families, there can be some friction.

 I believe that Spanish law states that it is perfectly legal to be nude in any “natural” areas – which is why it doesn’t take place on the town beaches.